-A prosecutor on their own, or under a plea agreement with the defense can amend the criminal Complaint to charge a different criminal statute; or to charge a felony criminal statute “as a gross misdemeanor.”
-We won’t get into the why here, but suffice it to say they have their reasons when they do.
+A prosecutor on their own, or under a plea agreement, can amend the criminal Complaint to a different criminal charge.
+Or the prosecutor can charge a felony criminal statute “as a gross misdemeanor.”
+We won’t get into the why here.
+But suffice it to say they have their reasons when they do.

-This could mean that a crime charged as say, a felony Theft Over $1,000 could be amended to a gross misdemeanor Theft Over $1,000 charge (even though Theft Over $1,000 is normally a felony charge).
+So, a prosecutor could amend, say, a felony Theft Over $1,000 to a gross misdemeanor Theft Over $1,000 charge (though normally a felony charge).

-A defense attorney can request a lesser-included offence jury instruction during a trial.
+A defense attorney can request a lesser-included offense jury instruction during a trial.
 When the facts fit, the prosecutor cannot stop this.
-After the judge gives the jury instruction, the jury has the chance to acquit the defendant of the more serious charges and convict on the lesser-included.
-In this situation the defense attorney reduces the level of conviction.
+After the judge gives the jury instruction, the jury could acquit on the more serious charges and convict on the lesser-included.
+In this situation the defense attorney reduces the level of the charge.

 Sentencing as a gross misdemeanor

-If the defendant were to plead guilty to a felony charge, the judge could still impose a gross misdemeanor level sentence.
+If the defendant pleads guilty to a felony charge, the judge could still impose a gross misdemeanor level sentence.

-For example, a defendant could plead guilty to felony Theft Over $1,000, the judge could impose 364 days jail time, and stay execution of all but 30 days jail for five years.
+For example, a defendant could plead guilty to felony Theft Over $1,000.
+The judge could then impose 364 days jail, and stay execution of all but 30 days jail for five years.
 This would mean that from the day of sentencing until successful completion of probation, the defendant has a felony conviction.

-But if the defendant successfully completes probation without violating any conditions, the court discharges the defendant from the sentence (from probation).
+But, if that defendant successfully completes probation without violating any conditions, the court discharges her from the sentence (from probation).
 At that point, Minnesota law reduces the level of conviction to a gross misdemeanor level.
 Why?
-Because the number of days of jail time that the judge imposed at sentencing was within the gross misdemeanor sentence range; and Minnesota Statutes Section 609.13, subdivision 2.
+Because the number of days of jail time that the judge imposed at sentencing was within the gross sentence range; and Minnesota Statutes Section 609.13, subdivision 2.

 What does imposition of sentence mean?

 Every criminal statute authorizes a maximum period of incarceration.
 Imagine a criminal statute that provides for a ten-year maximum prison penalty.
-If a court convicts a person under that statute, at sentencing the judge could impose and execute the maximum ten year prison term.
-In real life, it’s quite rare to see a maximum sentence executed.
+At sentencing the judge could impose and execute the maximum ten year prison term.
+But in real life, we rarely see a maximum sentence executed.